Virgin of Hope of Macarena: Arson attempt

 During the Spanish Civil War, anti-clerical arsonists entered on the early dawn of 18 July 1936 attempting to destroy the images inside the Macarena church and its oratory.
-Out of fear, the people stole the images of Lord of Judgment and Lady of the Rosary and hid them under the warehouse underneath the church steps.
+Out of fear, the people stole the images of Lord of Judgment and Our Lady of the Holy Rosary and hid them under the warehouse underneath the church steps.
 Historically, religious images that are threatened by war or famine are often secretly buried underground for safekeeping.
 The Macarena image was stripped of its vestments and taken anonymously to one of the members of the Confraternity for safekeeping.
 Due to the warring factions at the time, the confraternity was expelled and was forced to move into the Church of the Annunciation.

 Details of the image

 The image belongs to an anonymous sculptor dating back to 1680, and measures 175 centimeters.
 It is a mannequin style image made of pine wood and cypress combination.
 The image features a sorrowful face with glass teardrops; along with a human wig and looks downwards.
 It has an open mouth complete with tongue and teeth.
 The image holds a mourning handkerchief (right) and Rosary (left).
 It also possesses a gold medal given by the mayor of the city from 1971.